jdsandifer/Reading-List/Readme.md

 - *The Ideal Team Player: How to Recognize and Cultivate The Three Essential Virtues* by Patrick Lencioni

 ## To Read
+- *Code: The Hidden Language of Computer Hardware and Software* by Charles Petzold
 - *Structure and Interpretation of Computer Programs*
 - *Purely Functional Data Structures*
 - *The Passionate Programmer*